mutableGrape/Feather-M0-Altimeter/README.md

 ** Note: Flashing a new program to the board will reset the flash memory to zero and the max values will be lost **

 With `SMOOTHNESS` set to 3, the sample rate is ~1.6Hz.
-With the `RETAIN` parameter set to 2^11^, this gives a total usage time of (1/1.6) x 2^11^ = 21 minutes.
+With the `RETAIN` parameter set to 2^11, this gives a total usage time of (1/1.6) x 2^11 = 21 minutes.
 The data is stored on a rolling basis with the "Loop index" indicating the end of the list.

+### ToDos

+- Low-battery indictor
+- Remove filtering for max_alt if inbuilt filter used
+- Checks for valid data incase I2C connection becomes erroneous